Involuntary Administrative Break in Enrollment and Return Policy & Procedure

 III.
 SBCC Procedures for Placing a Student on an Involuntary Administrative Break in Enrollment

-1. The NSU Assistant Dean for Student Development may be notified about a student who may meet the criteria of an involuntary administrative break in enrollment from a variety of sources including, but not limited to, the student, faculty, academic advisors, residence hall staff, coaches, or administrators.
-The Assistant Dean for Student Development will use this policy when (a) a student demonstrates lack of clear judgment, suicidality, self-destructive behavior, or has untreated or uncontrollable medical or mental conditions which result in actual or possible imminent danger of injury to self or members of the NSU community, b) fails to comply with requirements to adhere to the instructions and guidelines of the counseling, clinical, or medical staff of the providers at the NSU Center for Student Counseling and Well-Being or private treatment provider, as a result of an episode of mental or medical crisis intervention c) the student behavior interferes with the educational process and/or the orderly operation of the University in-person or virtually; or (d) deemed appropriate by the Assistant Dean for Student Development based upon the best interest of the student.
+1. The NSU Dean of Students may be notified about a student who may meet the criteria of an involuntary administrative break in enrollment from a variety of sources including, but not limited to, the student, faculty, academic advisors, residence hall staff, coaches, or administrators.
+The Dean of Students will use this policy when (a) a student demonstrates lack of clear judgment, suicidality, self-destructive behavior, or has untreated or uncontrollable medical or mental conditions which result in actual or possible imminent danger of injury to self or members of the NSU community, b) fails to comply with requirements to adhere to the instructions and guidelines of the counseling, clinical, or medical staff of the providers at the NSU Center for Student Counseling and Well-Being or private treatment provider, as a result of an episode of mental or medical crisis intervention c) the student behavior interferes with the educational process and/or the orderly operation of the University in-person or virtually; or (d) deemed appropriate by the Dean of Students based upon the best interest of the student.

-2. The Assistant Dean for Student Development will issue a written notice to the student that an involuntary administrative break in enrollment is under consideration.
+2. The Dean of Students will issue a written notice to the student that an involuntary administrative break in enrollment is under consideration.
 The written notice will include the reason(s) why the student is being considered for an involuntary break, contact information for various NSU resources, including but not limited to, the NSU Office of Student Disability Services (which can provide information about accommodations), and a copy of this policy.
 Generally, the notice will be provided at least 24 hours prior to the imposition of involuntary break.
 The notice will encourage the student to respond within a specified time period with any information they would like the SBCC to consider.
-In addition, the notice will include a request to meet with the NSU Assistant Dean for Student Development.
-The Assistant Dean for Student Development a member of the SBCC is also an administrator with knowledge of NSU’s involuntary administrative break in enrollment process who will serve as a resource to answer any student questions about the process from referral through return to NSU.
+In addition, the notice will include a request to meet with the NSU Dean of Students.
+The Dean of Students a member of the SBCC is also an administrator with knowledge of NSU’s involuntary administrative break in enrollment process who will serve as a resource to answer any student questions about the process from referral through return to NSU.

-3. The Assistant Dean for Student Development will convene the SBCC to review the behaviors of concern and any other relevant information regarding the student.
+3. The Dean of Students will convene the SBCC to review the behaviors of concern and any other relevant information regarding the student.
 The SBCC is responsible for conducting individualized assessments of students who meet the criteria outlined in Section II of this Policy.
 The SBCC is the deciding body and will make the decision whether to place a student on an Involuntary administrative break in enrollment.
 The SBCC’s standing members consist of

-the University Student CARE Team, which includes the following University personnel: the Assistant Dean for Student Development, NSU Title IX Coordinator, NSU Director of Public Safety, Case Manager for Student Conduct & Mental Health Services, NSU Director of Residential Life Director of Student Disability Services, NSU Director of Henderson Student Counseling, NSU Assistant Director of Henderson Student Counseling, NSU Associate Director of Field Operations, and the NSU Director of Campus Life & Student Engagement.
-However, the Assistant Dean for Student Development may appoint other and/or alternative University officials to join the SBCC on a temporary ad hoc basis as the circumstances may warrant.
+the University Student CARE Team, which includes the following University personnel: the Dean of Students, NSU Title IX Coordinator, NSU Director of Public Safety, Case Manager for Student Conduct & Mental Health Services, NSU Director of Residential Life Director of Student Disability Services, NSU Director of Henderson Student Counseling, NSU Assistant Director of Henderson Student Counseling, NSU Associate Director of Field Operations, and the NSU Director of Campus Life & Student Engagement.
+However, the Dean of Students may appoint other and/or alternative University officials to join the SBCC on a temporary ad hoc basis as the circumstances may warrant.
 The Director of Student Disability Services, the Director of Henderson Student Counseling and the NSU Assistant Director of Henderson Student Counseling are non-voting members of the SBCC and are present to offer resources, recommendations, and assistance to the SBCC.
-The Assistant Dean for Student Development is also a non-voting member.
-At least 3 members of the SBCC, excluding the Assistant Dean for Student Development, must be convened to issue an involuntary break.
+The Dean of Students is also a non-voting member.
+At least 3 members of the SBCC, excluding the Dean of Students, must be convened to issue an involuntary break.
 The SBCC’s decision need not be unanimous but a simple majority of those convened is required to render a decision.

 4. The SBCC will consider all relevant information including the following: